ChristianConchari/computer_vision_edge_computing_through_openvino/01-first-steps-openvino-installation.md

 - [Addtional configuration resources](https://medium.com/openvino-toolkit/how-to-run-openvino-with-neural-compute-stick-2-on-linux-9ab1f185c920)

+Execute the following Python script to check the installation; it should list the connected devices, and you should see a new MYRIAD device, which corresponds to the Intel NCS2.

+    ```python
+    from openvino.runtime import Core
+    ie = Core()
+    print(ie.available_devices)
+    ```

 You're all set!
 Now you have OpenVINO configured on your computer, and you're ready to explore the exciting world of Artificial Vision through Edge Computing.

-Please note that this guide assumes you have some prior knowledge, but don't hesitate to ask if you have any questions!
+Now, we will continue with the [02-object-detection-openvino-model-zoo](02-object-detection-openvino-model-zoo.md) guide.